 People experience development through their work.
 It is not just about having a job.
 It is about the quality of employment that provides a sufficient income to keep workers and their families out of poverty.
 It is about basic rights at work and a voice in decisions that affect their lives and livelihoods.
 It is about having security in times of disaster.
 All these are key ingredients of a decent job which stands for dignity of work, promotes a sense of self worth and ensures family stability.

-The analysis by Decent Work for both men and women show that while improvements have been achieved in Pakistan but some of the major challenges remain.
+The analysis by Decent Work for both men and women show that while improvements have been achieved in Pakistan between 2013 and 2015 but some of the major challenges remain same.
 In this context some of the key findings of the details are:

 - At the same time, of anxiety is the still relatively high employment-to population ratio of almost 80 percent for men (15+) as they point towards a likely profusion of low quality jobs in the country.